cshields143/climate_indices_issue_419a/README.md

 from project root will print 0 (the desired number) in `test36`, but 20 in `test37`

+A *much* simpler version of all this code is available in the `simpler` branch.

 # Wait, what are we testing again?

 This code was created from the `_pearson_fit` function in the